ethereum-optimism/optimistic-specs/specs/predeploys.md

 ## OVM\_ETH

 The `OVM_ETH` contains the ERC20 represented balances of ETH that has been deposited to L2.
-As part of the bedrock upgrade, the balances will be migrated from this contract to the actual Ethereum level accounts to preserve EVM equivalence.
+As part of the Bedrock upgrade, the balances will be migrated from this contract to the actual Ethereum level accounts to preserve EVM equivalence.